News & Posts

 Multi Subject Synchronisation + Multi Modal Integration

-Due to its unique software architecture, a vaste landscape of Sensor Partners and latest Simultaneous Multi Subject Capabilities, Prophea.x is turning these complex processes into one streamlined, team-friendly workflow from recording to reporting.
+These days are luckily over.
+Due to its unique software architecture, a vaste landscape of Sensor Partners and latest simultaneous multi-modal and multi-subject capabilities, Prophea.x is turning these complex processes into one streamlined, team-friendly workflow from recording to reporting.
 But this is just a fraction of all the groundbreaking capabilities Prophea.X has to offer.
 To explore more, do not hesitate to contact our implementation team.